Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 If you have any experience in the world of paid advertising, that might sound like a controversial statement, but it’s true – the whole point of your campaign is to turn a profit.
 All of those leading indicators can help you with testing and optimizing, but in terms of your overall goal, it’s ROAS or bust!

-But to get to a positive ROAS, you need to know what to test.
-That’s where the 3 elements of hook, CTA, and creative come into play.
+But to get to a positive ROAS of 1.0+, you need to know what to test.
+That’s where the three elements of hook, CTA, and creative come into play.

 1) Hooks